augustin64/Minecraft-Discord-Bot/README.md

 # Minecraft-Discord-Bot
-discord bot about Minecraft, using discord py librar
+discord bot about Minecraft commands, using discord py library